AzethMeron/Zeke-2.0/README.md

 Main parser of bot resides in cmd.py, simply named "parser".
 Refer to it from outside with cmd.parser.
 You can add your own commands/other parsers to it.

+---
+# Engine: Adding/removing features:

+Scripts of this bot are segregated into two groups: engine and features.
+Due to how the engine is constructed, you can add features without any changes to engine scripts.
+Read more about "data.py", "triggers.py" and "cmd.py".
+Then all you need to do is to import feature script in executable_main.py.
+To remove any feature, you can just remove that import.

+Limitation: You cannot remove support to feature if both are true
+- it was used previously, and its data is saved in "database".
+- Data of this feature (script) uses class.